-Living the Questions.
-These intentional communities can not only build the capacity for deep listening but also become crucibles for “living the questions”.
+Living the questions.
+These intentional communities can not only build the capacity for deep listening but also become crucibles for “living the questions.”
 Most individuals and organizations are not comfortable with questions.
-We need answers because it implies certainty; we want the dots to connect; we have an insatiable desire to know “what next”.
-Hence, organizations and individuals alike turn to those who exude confidence, appear to know it all, and present clear directions.
-Even when it is evident that the path presented will likely exacerbate the current challenges.
+We need answers; we want the dots to connect; we have an insatiable desire to know “what next.”
+Hence, organizations and individuals alike turn to those who exude confidence, appear to know it all, and present clear directions, even when it is evident that the path presented will likely exacerbate the current challenges.

-Staying with the questions, practicing presence for collective sensemaking to happen, and welcoming the spaciousness for the new to unfold require capacities and skills of a different kind.
-The safety of the intentional communities can strengthen people’s capacity to listen deeply, and tap into their inner sources of wisdom, empathy, intuition, and knowing.
-This is the shift to Level 4 conversation that Otto Scharmer describes (shown in the diagram below):
+Staying with the questions, practicing presence for collective sensemaking to take place, and welcoming the spaciousness for the new to unfold require capacities and skills of a different kind.
+The safety of an intentional communities can strengthen people’s capacity to listen deeply, and tap into their inner sources of wisdom, empathy, intuition, and knowing.
+This is the shift to Level 4 conversation that Otto Scharmer describes (shown in the diagram below).

-Living the questions is as much an art as a skill.
-And most importantly it is not a passive act.
+Living the question is as much an art as a skill.
+And most importantly, it is not a passive act.
 It is not about just sitting in a circle submissively waiting for someone to come up with an answer.
-It is about actively designing and holding a container where the questions can be thoughtfully explored from diverse perspectives, where silence and words are equally welcome, where sensing doesn’t happen only from the head but involves the heart and the gut, where everyone feels safe enough to express their truths.
-Most importantly, exerting of power, position, and control or judging, fixing, and advising should have no place in these intentional communities.
+It is about actively designing and holding a container where the questions can be thoughtfully explored from diverse perspectives, where silence and words are equally welcome, where sensing doesn’t take place only from the head but involves the heart and the gut, where everyone feels safe enough to express their truths.
+Most importantly, the exerting of power, position, and control or judging, fixing, and advising have no place in these communities.

 From my experience, such dialogues benefit from being facilitated.
 I believe that those called to lead today need to bring their facilitative capacities to bear since collaboration and co-creation are the way forward to a thriving future.
 Facilitating conversations that matter within the intentional communities can be potent seeds of metamorphosis.

 How does this impact organizational learning?
 Deeply, I believe.
 Organizational learning is always focused on upholding the current dominant narrative, whatever that may be.
 To shift the current paradigms and step into the New Story, it is essential to design intentional learning communities that are talking about, exploring, and prototyping new ways of being and doing, of asking and listening, of valuing and seeing.
-The narrative may not shift overnight but given enough sustenance, support, and space to flourish, the new narrative will gradually take root.
+The narrative may not shift overnight but given enough sustenance, support, and space to flourish, the new narrative will gradually take root as is evident from the myriad movements taking place across the world.
 And once a tipping point is reached, it will replace the old.